-The PMOC notes that the potential cost increases for the project in SFMTA's trend summary report remained relatively stable from November 2017 to December 2017.
-However, the PMOC notes that project management costs will likely increase due to the extended duration of the project and these costs are not included in SFMTA's current forecast.
-Nonetheless, the forecasts for total potential cost increases remain well below the available cost contingency.
+The PMOC notes that the potential cost increases for the project, as indicated in SFMTA's trend summary report have increased by about \$1.86 million from September 2017 to October 2017.
+The PMOC also notes that project management costs will likely increase due to the extended duration of the project and these costs are not included in SFMTA's current forecast.
+However the forecasts for total potential cost increases remain well below the available cost contingency.